 Serious photographers will only want to use automatic adjustments as a starting point for their edit workflow, but it can provide a good quick baseline to work from.
 If you’re a wedding or event photographer who takes hundreds or thousands of images per event, it’s a good way of boosting all your photos quickly before selecting key images for more in-depth attention.

-Interestingly, the AI Sky Enhancer tool is only available in images where a sky is detected.
+Interestingly, the AI Sky Enhancer and AI Sky Replacement tools are only available in images where a sky is detected.
 If you try to apply it to an image without a sky, the slider is simply greyed out and unavailable.